ChingizAdamov/about_me/README.md

    5. A/B testing;
    6. Work with SQL

-Also in my education I have taken part in some programming contests on codeforces and all cups that were focused on text analysis, scoring.
+Also in my education I have taken part in some programming contests on all cups that were focused on SQL.

 # SOME SKILLS:;
   1. Python(Pandas, Numpy, Seaborn, Matplotlib, Scipy, plotly);